 82. Since December 2004, the DMO has been responsible for the execution of orders received from members of the public under the Gilt Purchase and Sale Service.
-This is a low-cost, execution-only service in gilts offered through the Registrar to smaller investors who have registered on the DMO's Approved Group.
+This is a low-cost, execution-only service in gilts offered through the Registrar which is aimed at smaller investors who are members of the DMO's Approved Group and/or those otherwise eligible under the relevant terms and conditions of the service.